-NHS Prescription Services produces the Drug Tariff on a monthly basis on behalf of the Department of Health.
+NHS Prescription Services produces the Drug Tariff on a monthly basis on behalf of the Department of Health and Social Care.
 It’s supplied primarily to pharmacists and GP practices.

 The Drug Tariff outlines: